-'The Swedish Game Awards gala is planned to be held in Stockholm the 10th September.
+'The Swedish Game Awards gala is planned to be held in Stockholm in September/October (TBA).
 All SGA’21 nominated games will be on display for the general public to play, followed by a gala dinner and a big celebration where the winners will be are announced.

 1. Swedish Game Awards (SGA) reserves the right to decide whether an entry may compete or not.